M-Ivan/web3-be-template-nestjs/README.md

 }
 ```

-##### BalanceOf function (erc20)
+##### Function

 There might be scenarios where you need to validate if some user has the balance that it claims to have.
-For this purpose, you can make use of the `getBalanceOfTokenInAddress` function.
-This function acepts two arguments
+For this purpose, you can make use of the `balanceOf` function.
+This function acepts three arguments

 - address (to consult)
-- tokenContract (token erc20 address)
+- tokenContract (token contract address)
+- standard (token standard)

 Example usage